yeasy/learning_pickleball/01_background_en.md

 ## Basic Rules

 The pickleball field measures 44x20 feet and the net is 34 inches high in the middle and 36 inches high on the side.
-At least 10 feet (approximately 3 meters) of distance should remain after the baseline, and at least 5 feet of distance should be keep from the sideline.
+At least 10 feet (approximately 3 meters) of distance should remain after the baseline, and at least 5 feet of distance should be remained from the sideline.
+The line width is 2 inches.
 For indoor courts, there must be at least 20 feet (approximately 6.1 meters) height from the ceiling.

 The ground area within 7 feet (approximately 2.13 meters) on both sides of the net is called the "Non-Volley Zone (NVZ)" or "Kitchen (Kitchen)".
 Before, during and after the volley, no part of the player's body (including the paddle and accessories) may touch the Non-Volley Zone.